How should your city move – in daily life and in times of crisis?Join the conversation and help reimagine urban mobility.

 What are the AntifragiCityforums about?

 Mobility is not just about getting from A to B — it shapes how we live, work, and connect.
 But when disruptions occur, its importance becomes even clearer.
-The AntifragiCity forums bring together people from different walks of life to explore mobility in everyday life and during crises through the question:
+The AntifragiCity forums brought together people from different walks of life to explore mobility in everyday life and during crises through the question:

 “What urban mobility will make your city more liveable today and prepared to respond to future crises?”